Job Stories

 Radon-free air helps recovering lungs stay healthy

-Though Iowa's average household radon level, according to the Iowa Department of Public Health, is 8.5 pCi/L, the national Environmental Protection Agency (EPA) recommends that all homes with a level at or above 4.0 pCi/L seek radon treatment.
+When Steve's wife was diagnosed with lung cancer, the non-smoking couple was confident that it was radon-induced.
+A test of their Corning basement revealed an average radon level of 4.0 pCi/L. Though Iowa's average household radon level, according to the Iowa Department of Public Health, is 8.5 pCi/L, the national Environmental Protection Agency (EPA) recommends that all homes with a level at or above 4.0 pCi/L seek radon treatment.
 Unfortunately, radon mitigation can't reverse the health damage radon has caused, but it can eliminate future damage and safeguard recovery.
+Our team installed a suction-system with an exterior fan and economy sump pump to lower the couple's radon level and ensure they're breathing safe air.
+Best wishes to Steve and his family for a speedy and complete recovery.

 Sewage issue leads to offensive lingering smell.

+When tree roots invade the sewage pipes it causes many problems, blockage, leaks, and horrendous odors.
+After fixing the root issue this homeowner was still stuck in the lingering sewage smell throughout their home.
 Each home we work in gets a custom plan to resolve all the customers' issues.
 For this home, we installed a sub-slab mitigation system to move the air under the home out and an Energy Recovery Ventilator (ERV) to bring in fresh conditioned air.
 Within 5 minutes after the install, the odor was improving.
+“We had Tony as our salesperson, who did a fantastic job explaining the products and system design.
+Lance and Curt, CEO of the company, performed our install.
+Very satisfied so far!
+No sewer smells!”

-Total Job Stories: 214
+Total Job Stories: 223